solo-io/gloo/docs/content/guides/security/rate_limiting/simple/_index.md

             namespace: gloo-system
     options:
       ratelimitBasic:
-        anonymous_limits:
+        anonymousLimits:
-          requests_per_unit: 1000
+          requestsPerUnit: 1000
           unit: HOUR
-        authorized_limits:
+        authorizedLimits:
-          requests_per_unit: 200
+          requestsPerUnit: 200
           unit: MINUTE
     # extauth:
     #   oauth:
     #     # your OAuth settings here to authorize users
 {{< /highlight >}}

 You can also just set rate limits for just anonymous users (rate limit by remote address) or just authorized users (rate limit by user id).
-For example, to rate limit for anonymous users, you would configure the `anonymous_limits` section like as follows.
+For example, to rate limit for anonymous users, you would configure the `anonymousLimits` section like as follows.

 {{< highlight yaml "hl_lines=20-23" >}}
 apiVersion: gateway.solo.io/v1